Louis Stokes: Legacy

 The Cuyahoga Metropolitan Housing Authority opened the Louis Stokes Museum on September 13, 2007.
 This museum houses Stokes memorabilia, video interviews, miscellaneous video footage, awards and a written history about Stokes and his rise to prominence.
 The museum is located at Outhwaite Homes, 4302 Quincy Avenue.

 From 2006 to 2008, the Western Reserve Historical Society opened an exhibition on the lives of Congressman Stokes and his brother titled "Carl and Louis Stokes: From the Projects to Politics".
 The exhibit uses photographs, manuscript collections, and personal items to showcase Louis Stokes' rise from the Outhwaite homes, his legal career, and his Congressional service.
 The former Congressman was inducted into the Karamu House Hall of Fame in 2007 for his contributions to the continued legacy of Cleveland's black settlement house and theatre.

-Many buildings throughout the country have been named in Stokes honor including: Howard University's medical library, the Cleveland Public Library's main building expansion, and the GCRTA's Windermere station Louis Stokes Station at Windermere.
+Many buildings throughout the country have been named in Stokes honor including: Howard University's medical library, the Cleveland Public Library's main building expansion, and Greater Cleveland Regional Transit Authority's Windermere station Louis Stokes Station at Windermere.
 The greater Cleveland area Veteran's hospital was renamed the Louis Stokes Cleveland Department of Veteran Affairs Medical Center.
-Building 50 on the campus of the National Institutes of Health is named the Louis Stokes Laboratories.
+Building 50 on the National Institutes of Health campus is named the Louis Stokes Laboratories.

 Congressman Stokes' alma mater, Case Western Reserve University, offers the Louis Stokes Congressional Black Caucus Foundation Scholarship worth full tuition to an incoming first-year or transfer undergraduate student.
 It is intended to help economically and educationally disadvantaged students attain an education at the school.